- Beauty Glossary

 Aside from the fact that you're helping to preserve the environment, organic beauty has a multitude of benefits.
 As organic products are full of vital nutrients and antioxidants, they work in harmony with your hair and skin, providing them with nourishment and repair without stripping away natural oils or causing chemical damage.
 You can find an array of organic products across the skin, body and hair categories here at Cosmetify, including skin cleansers, shampoos, body self tanners and body scrubs.

 Where can I find organic beauty products?

 Organic products are easier to find than ever before, but brushing up on brand knowledge always comes in handy when looking for products you can trust.
 If you're new to the organic game then Neal's Yard Remedies, RMS, Trilogy and The Organic Pharmacy are definitely ones to try out.

-What’s the difference between natural and organic products?
+What’s the difference between natural and organic beauty products?